United World Wrestling: Events, activities, and honors

 UWW is the body responsible for supervising Olympic wrestling, and so competitions for freestyle and Greco-Roman wrestling take place every Summer Olympiad.

-Besides the Summer Olympics, there are also various international competition such as the Commonwealth Games, the Pan-American Games, etc. that have wrestling as an official sport.
+Besides the Summer Olympics, there are also various international competitions such as the Commonwealth Games, the Pan-American Games, etc. that have wrestling as an official sport.
 Also, the Continental Championships and Continental Cups usually take place annual and are regulated by each Continental Committee.
 Then, there are World Championships that usually take place among the various nations every year (for the senior age category, every year except the year the Summer Olympics are held), and many international tournaments that take place between countries and among wrestlers of the same country (such as the United States nationals in freestyle and Greco-Roman).

 These tournaments encompass a wide variety of age categories and also both sexes, but can also take place separately for each sex or for each age category (schoolboys or schoolgirls, cadets, juniors, and seniors).

 UWW also sponsors training for athletes in the various wrestling styles at training centers, currently located in Finland, France, Italy, Japan, Spain, Turkey, and the United States.
 The International Wrestling Hall of Fame, located in Stillwater, Oklahoma awards individuals with honors in Greco-Roman wrestling, freestyle wrestling, women's wrestling, and officiating.